Meadowlarke/Bibliography/Bibliography.md

 #### L

+##### Leistra-Jones, Karen.
+"Staging Authenticity: Joachim, Brahms and the Politics of _Werktreue_ Performance." _Journal of the American Musicological Society_ 66, no. 2 (2013):397-436.

+397:

 ##### Levy, Janet M. "Covert and Casual Values in REcent Musical Writings." _The Journal of Musicology_ 5, no. 1 (Winter 1987): 3-27.